 The DSL will then oversee the agreed intervention from school as part of the multi-agency safeguarding response and ongoing school-focused support.

 This means that in our school we will: implement Right Help Right Time

-All staff will notice and listen to children and young people, sharing their concerns with the DSL on CPOMS.
+All staff will notice and listen to children and young people, sharing their concerns with the DSL in writing.
+(Staff will share verbally at times and then follow up in writing in a timely manner)